 This is a simple one.
-If you can somehow consolidate two or more files into one, then you’ll naturally have less files.
-And less files equals less clutter.
+If you can somehow consolidate two or more files into one, then you’ll naturally have fewer files.
+And fewer files equals less clutter.

 The other benefit of consolidating files is it becomes easier to find what you’re looking for.
 Your files become more organized.
 How?
 You’ll naturally have relevant content all in one file, so no need to hunt multiple files that pertain to the same project.

 How do you go about consolidating your files?

 - For text, simply copy/paste related content from multiple files into one main text file.

 - For visual designs, you can copy/paste different elements and variations into one main graphic file.

 Every major and minor graphics app supports layers and the labeling and grouping of them, so take advantage of that.
 It can be variations of a logo, or multiple aspects of a bigger design – all in one graphics file.